-We have audited the financial report of National Stroke Foundation, the "Company", which comprises the statement of financial position as at 31 December 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities' declaration.
+We have audited the financial report of National Stroke Foundation ("the Foundation"), which comprises the statement of financial position as at 31 December 2024, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements including material accounting policy information, and the directors of the Foundation's declaration.

-In our opinion the financial report of National Stroke Foundation has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of National Stroke Foundation is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (a) giving a true and fair view of the Company's financial position as at 31 December 2023 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (a) giving a true and fair view of the Registered Entity's financial position as at 31 December 2024 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.